-Program-Specific Admissions Requirements can be found here: Admissions Policies
+Program-Specific Admissions Requirements can be found on the Admissions Policies page.

 The General Education (GE) program at Pacific Oaks is an important part of the undergraduate education.
 A well-planned General Education program of study will provide students with the skills they will need to excel in whatever disciplines they choose to pursue.